Gaspar-Cdv/graph-data-structures-JS/README.md

 To get the degree of a specific node, use `graph.getDegree(node)`.
 The degree of a node is the number of its children.

-A least, there are also many features to have some informations about a specific node.
+At last, there are also many features to have some informations about a specific node.
 All of these will return a boolean.
 Their names speak for themselves.

     graph.isRoot(node);
     graph.isLeave(node);